Sweet Red Wines

 Linganore Wines in Maryland

 A rich delicious Ruby Port.
 Abisso, Italian for “abyss” describes the deep rich color in this sweet red.
-Natural fermentation to higher alcohol and oak aging produces this wine, which shows opulent plum bouquets and leaves your mouth lingering with the taste of ripe plums.
+This sweet dessert wine has the aroma of dried fruit, like plums and raisins and a smooth midpalate, finishing with hints of chocolate.

 Serving Suggestions: A great after dinner wine.
 Serve with bleu cheeses, nuts and dried fruits.
 Serve at room temperature.